 When your apps are ready to publish, you opt-in to Google Play for Education directly from the Developer Console.
 Opt-in means that you want your apps to be made available to educators through Google Play for Education, including review, classification, and approval by our third-party educator network.
 Note that opt-in doesn’t affect the availability of your app in Google Play Store.

 Opt-in also confirms that your app complies with Google Play Developer Program Policies and the Developer Distribution Agreement, including a Google Play for Education Addendum.
 If you are not familiar with these policy documents or the Addendum, make sure to read them before opting-in.

 Here's how to opt-in to Google Play for Education for a specific app:

-Once you save changes and publish your app, the app will be submitted to our third-party educator network for review and approval.
-If the app is already published, it will be submitted for review as soon as you opt-in and save your changes.
+Once you save changes and publish your app, the app will be available on Google Play for Education.
+We may submit your app to our third-party educator network for additional review and to be featured and badged as Educator-approved.

 Note: Google Play for Education is part of Google Play.
 When you publish an Android app that's opted-in to Google Play for Education, the app becomes available to users in Google Play.

 Once you've uploaded your app or extension to the Developer Dashboard, create your store listing and set distribution options.